-The Aging Center offers a Postdoctoral felllowship in clinical psychology with a specialty in geropsychology.
+The Aging Center offers a Postdoctoral fellowship in clinical psychology with a specialty in geropsychology.
 Comprehensive and unique experience is gained in integrated healthcare, neuropsychological theory and assessment, and caregiver and family services.
 Program support from Colorado Heath Foundation and the Osteopathic Foundation is gratefully acknowledged.
-Please see attached for details: Postdoctoral opening pdf.

-The Aging Center provides approximately 12 training rotations that are organized into the following four service centers.
+The Aging Center provides several training rotations that are organized into the following four service centers.

 Externships - 5th year.

 The Resource Exchange, an externship for doctoral students where they spend 10 hours a week engaged in direct clinical services for adults with intellectual disabilities, designing and implementing individualized behavior support plans, using an Applied Behavior Analysis approach, and participating in supervision with a psychologist in the community who has expertise in working with individuals with autism and intellectual disabilities.
 Systems and interdisciplinary team approaches are a strong focus of interventions at this setting.
 UCCS externs also attend trainings on how to provide quality services for individuals with intellectual disabilities and are each required to prepare a presentation on a topic relevant to case managers and other staff working with these individuals.